 Dame Maggie Smith was born on December 28, 1934 in Essex, England.
 Her parents moved to Oxford when she was four, and she studied at Oxford High School before leaving to study acting at the Oxford Playhouse when she was sixteen.
 Two years later, in 1954, she made her stage debut, and shortly afterwards she landed her first film role as an extra in Child in the House.
 Her storied career took off after that, and over the course of her career Maggie shared the screen with legends like Laurence Olivier, Michael Caine, and Ian McKellan.

 In 1990, Queen Elizabeth named Maggie a Dame Commander of the Most Excellent Order of the British Empire for her services to the performing arts.
 Among dozens of other honors, Maggie has won two Oscars: Best Actress in 1970 for her work in The Prime of Miss Jean Brodie and Best Supporting Actress in 1979 for California Suite.
-In addition to her many professional accomplishments, Maggie Smith is also a survivor of breast cancer.
+In addition to her many professional accomplishments, Maggie is also a survivor of breast cancer.

 Maggie said she was first drawn to the Harry Potter franchise because of the film’s magical aspects.
-The Great Hall is a favourite setting of Maggie’s, as she says it is exactly as she pictured when reading the books.
+The Great Hall is a favorite setting of Maggie’s, as she says it is exactly as she pictured when reading the books.

 During the filming of Harry Potter and the Half-Blood Prince, Maggie was undergoing chemotherapy treatments for her breast cancer.
 In her typical straightforward fashion, Maggie has joked of the experience.
 “I was hairless.
 I had no problem getting the wig on.
 I was like a boiled egg.”